Brice150/PICKME/README.md

 ### Connect

-- Register by completing mandatory informations with form control
+- Register by completing mandatory information with form control
 - Login with failure animation for bad credentials
 - Logout is available on menu once logged in